 The Corona Norco United Way is a 501c3 non-profit organization that has been in existence for 63 years.
 While we are under the United Way Worldwide umbrella, each United Way runs independently to meet the needs of their community, fundraise, and operationalize programs--we are no different.

-As an organization that has been in business for more than 60 years, the United Way in the Corona/Norco vicinity has developed and maintained positive relationships with an array of key stakeholders.
+As an organization that has been in business for more than 60 years, the United Way in the Corona, Norco, Eastvale vicinity has developed and maintained positive relationships with an array of key stakeholders.
 Since our pillars are rooted in education, health and financial independence, our partnerships extend into the school district, law enforcement, local businesses such as banks, restaurant owners, local government, political dignitaries, not for profit organizations, community members and more.
 The relationships developed over the years lend themselves to these types of organizations volunteering on a regular basis, donations, sponsorships, client referrals, and board of directors development.

-Our mission is support the community in health, education and financial independence through our Domestic Violence program, Children and Youth Success Program, and the Youth Board Leadership & Mentorship Programs.
+Our mission is to support the community in health, education and financial independence through our Domestic Violence program, Children and Youth Success Program, and the Youth Board Leadership & Mentorship Programs.
 These services are all rooted in transformation and sustainability which guide individuals and families to not become victim to their circumstances, but rather use their adverse situations as a tool to break the cycles of violence, poverty and homelessness and achieve success.

 Diversity and Equity